workfloworchestrator/example-orchestrator/README.md

 resource types that are used to hold the user input for the subscription is stored using resource types that are not optional anymore in the provisioning lifecycle state.
-All resource types used to store information that is generated while provisioning the subscription is stored using resource types that are optional while provisioning but are not optional anymore for the active lifecycle state.
+All resource types used to store information for the provisioning lifecycle state are optional, but they aren't optional for the active lifecycle state.
 Resource types that are still optional in the active state are used to store non-mandatory information.